Cosmology of Single Species Hidden Dark Matter: The minimum mass - Jeans mass scales at different redshifts

 \section{The minimum mass - Jeans mass scales at different redshifts}

-In section \ref{section:HiDM-halo-mass-function}, we used the Press-Schechter formalism to estimate the halo mass function in the hidden dark matter model.
+In section \ref{section:HiDM-halo-mass-function}, we used the Press-Schechter formalism to estimate the halo mass function in the HiDM model.
 Here we calculate the Jeans mass for dark matter due to its residual velocity dispersion \cite{binney2011galactic}